Democracy for the Few

 On the Industrial Revolution and the living conditions endured by the working class, focusing on cities like Manchester and Liverpool

-On modern American urban planning, including advocating for diversity, small blocks, sidewalks, as well as critiquing the "towers in a park" model driven by Robert Moses
+On "modern" American urban planning, including advocating for diversity, small blocks, sidewalks, as well a critique of the "towers in a park" model

 On decolonization and revolutionary violence